jclausen/jclausen.github.io/_posts/2010-05-07-how-apropos.markdown

 tags: []
 comments: []
 ---
-<p>Little did I know when I started this site that the title would become so relevant to me and my long absences away.
-I've been around.
-I've just been learning and growing and haven't had much energy left over to keep up with the massive information flow that is the Internet.</p>
+<p>Little did I know when I started this site that the title would become so relevant to me and my long absences away. ��I've been around. ��I've just been learning and growing and haven't had much energy left over to keep up with the massive information flow that is the Internet.</p>
-<p>With my new position of Interim Director of Marketing and Development at <a href="http://atgr.org">Actors' Theatre Grand Rapids</a>, I will be doing more post - if only as a way to organize my thoughts and to provide a hindsight perspective of my experience.
-For now, though,  consider this a moment between silences...</p>
+<p>With my new position of Interim Director of Marketing and Development at <a href="http://atgr.org">Actors' Theatre Grand Rapids</a>, I will be doing more post - if only as a way to organize my thoughts and to provide a hindsight perspective of my experience. ��For now, though, ��consider this a moment between silences...</p>